 Social Media Marketing for the Holidays

-Your small business should’ve been building an audience on at least one or two of the major social networks throughout the year.
+Hopefully, you’ve been building an audience on at least one or two of the major social networks throughout the year.
 Now is the time to reward your audience with the best possible deals.
 They’ve been following you for a while, so offer them a special discount through a landing page that’s not open to the general public.
-Good marketing consists of sustaining high valuable relationships, and this is a great way to show your love as a business this holiday season.
+Good marketing consists of sustaining high-value relationships, and this is a great way to show your love as a business this holiday season.

-Another great strategy this holiday season is to share some of that amazing content you build that complements your search engine marketing efforts.
-This time of the year we see all sorts of statistics, information on products and prices, problems and answers, and your small business can reach out and offer value in this ocean of information by developing and publishing really impressive and useful content through your businesses social channels.
+Another great strategy this holiday season is to share some of that amazing content you built that complements your search engine marketing efforts.
+This time of the year we see all sorts of statistics, information on products and prices, problems and answers, and your business can reach out and offer value in this ocean of information by developing and publishing really impressive and useful content.

 Hashtag Marketing/Trends for November

 Don’t forget to hashtag your content when it’s published.
-Hashtag marketing is not a fad.
-In fact Target bought the ad rights to #blackfriday on Twitter for a reason.
-Your social impressions can really skyrocket if you hashtag the right words at the right time.
+Hashtag marketing is not a fad, and your social impressions can really skyrocket if you hashtag the right words at the right time.